Sudden Cardiac Death Causes, Symptoms and Treatments (SCD)

 If a patient is in sudden cardiac arrest, the use of CPR and a defibrillator are the best options to restore the heart’s electrical pattern.

-Cardiovascular Research and Training Institute Sudden Cardiac Death Research Performed at CVRTI
+Cardiovascular Research and Training Institute Sudden Cardiac Arrest Death & Heart Disease (Cardiomyopathy) Research Performed at CVRTI

 Further along the translational spectrum, other CVRTI investigators are exploring how to limit brain and other organ damage once blood flow is stopped.
 New molecules discovered at the CVRTI have shown promise in reducing the damage to cells from low blood flow (ischemia).
 Just like therapeutic hypothermia, these agents could be used to reduce catastrophic organ loss once low blood flow has been identified and corrected.